ekinsokmen/runjavascript-gallery/samples/browser-control/google/README.md

 # Adding Custom Navigation Button to Google Maps
-This scripts opens Google Maps and adds a new button to call `runjs.callBack(...)` function.
+This script opens Google Maps and adds a new button to call `runjs.callBack(...)` function.
 After choosing a place on the map the button navigates to x-success URL including the location data as `input` parameter.

 ### Sample response data returned through x-callback:
 ```